Snupai/rollback-guide/README.md

 # :pushpin: Disclaimer
-> I and all am not responsible for any damage, misuse or other kind of physical or mental damage which results in following this guide.
+> I am not responsible for any damage, misuse or other kind of physical or mental damage which results in following this guide.
 This repo is in no way shape or form affiliated with Nothing Technology Limited (NOTHING).

 ***